Pixpipe/quickvoxelcore/readme.md

 - [x] Check if WebGL2 is enabled
 - [x] Add 3 cameras that are always facing each of the ortho planes
 - [x] Gives the possibility to change the camera
+- [x] Add method to automatically position a camera along the *dominant* X Y or Z
+- [x] Add XYZ axis of a grid system to know where we are
+- [x] Add a method to force the main (perspective) camera to follow the center of the plane system